lendoo73/Challenge-Project-of-CodeCademy/python/Learn_the_Basics_of_Machine_Learning/K_Means_Clustering/README.md

 Now we have the three random centroids.
 Let’s assign data points to their nearest centroids.

-To do this we’re going to use a Distance Formula to write a distance() function.
+To do this we’re going to use a
+[Distance Formula](https://github.com/lendoo73/Challenge-Project-of-CodeCademy/tree/master/python/Learn_the_Basics_of_Machine_Learning/Classification_K_Nearest_Neighbors/Distance_formula) to write a distance() function.
+Then, we are going to iterate through our data samples and compute the distance from each data point to each of the 3 centroids.